codenet/col733-cloud/compute-rdd.md

 errors.persist()
 ```

-In the following figure for example, there are three partitions of `lines`
+In the following figure for example, there are three *partitions* of `lines`
 resident on three workers.
 The user-defined `filter` is applied on each
 partition independently and locally by each worker to get three partitions of
 `error`.
-Each RDD partition is immutable.
-The following figure shows the lineage
+Each RDD partition, one written, is immutable.
+The following figure
-graph.
+shows the lineage graph.

 <img src="assets/figs/spark-rdd.png" alt="Lineage graph with RDDs" width="450"/>